Gravitational Waves from Core-Collapse Supernovae: Non-rotating and slowly-rotating case

 where $M$ and $R$ are the total mass and radius of the background solution.
 This means that any pulsation pattern of the star can be decomposed as

 Substituting this expansion into \eqref{eq:linear.theory} we find the evolution equation for the amplitudes

 In other words, linear perturbation theory shows that the PNS oscillations can be written as superposition of normal modes, each endowed with its characteristic frequency, and that the normal modes behave like a system of uncoupled forced harmonic oscillators.
 An important consequence is that the GW spectrum from CCSNe is predicted to contain discrete frequencies, related to the eigenvalues of the operator $\pmb{C}$, that depend only on the structure of the PNS and not on the nature of the forcing.
-This suggests that GWs from CCSNe could be used to probe the interior structure of the PNS as it cools and contracts.
+This suggests that GWs from CCSNe could be used to probe the interior structure of the PNS as it cools and contracts. {It is important to remark that the decomposition in normal modes is possible even in the presence of rotation.
+However, this decomposition is not strictly valid in the GR formalism, in which the modes lose energy due to GW emission (quasi-normal modes) and do not form a complete basis~\cite{kokkotas:99}.}

 Some of the first studies of the normal modes of PNSs with realistic temperature and compositional profiles were presented by Refs.~\cite{ferrari:03, sotani:16, torres-forne:19}.
 With the availability of long-term 3D CCSN simulations with realistic microphysics, it is now also possible to validate perturbation theory with nonlinear simulations \cite{radice:19gw, powell:20, sotani:20}.
 The typical starting point for the perturbation theory is to decompose the Lagrangian displacement in vector spherical harmonics: